-Table 8-29.
+Table 8-25.
 FILE parameter option(s) and definition(s)

-Option(s) Definition(s) ([file-name] [,file-type][,f] [,s] [,n]) This option has the following components: • file-name This is a 1 to 6 character name used to identify the disk file. • file-type This is a 3 character file type symbol. f This is one of the following file input format parameters: C = card-image format L = LPS-labeled tape format (default) s This is one of the following file storage parameters: D = delete after report printed P = permanent (default) n This is the maximum number of card-images (default=120).
+Option(s) Definition(s) ([file-name] [,file-type] [,f] [,s] [,n]) This option has the following components: • file-name This is a 1 to 6 character name used to identify: This is a 1 to 6 character name used to identify the disk file. • file-type This is a 3 character file type symbol. f This is one of the following file input format parameters: C = card-image format L = LPS-labeled tape format (default) s This is one of the following file storage parameters: D = delete after report printed P = permanent (default) This is the maximum number of card-images (default=120).